chrishyland/chrishyland.github.io/_posts/2018-06-28-bash-script.md

 ---
 # How to write bash scripts

+## Introduction
+This is a quick crash course on how to do the basics of bash scripting.

-First we need to define some definitions:
+First we need some definitions:

 *Terminal*: What is used to take in input and print output.
 However, the terminal doesn't know what to do with this.

 *Shell*: The shell interprets what the user types in and executes those commands.
 We can also use the python interpretor shell to run commands.

-*Bash*: Type of shell program.
+*Bash*: A type of shell program.
 This is the default on lots of systems.
 Bash came from sh (shell command language) but now has more features.

-Bash is for small task automation.
-Not necessary for large scale software development.
-If more than 50 lines of code, recommended to use other languages.
+Bash is quite useful for small task automation.
+Not really a good idea for large scale software development.
+If you're writing more than 50 lines of code, it is recommended to use other languages.

+---

+## Getting Into It.
 ```bash
 echo "Hello"
 ```